Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Appendix

 \subsubsection{Sparse-Frequency Fixed Spectral Transform}

-To enhance the learning capability of fixed spectral methods, we attempt to manually add high-frequency spectral features in several network layers.
-Specifically, instead of using the lowest $N^k$ frequencies, we uniformly take $N^k$ frequencies from the lowest $N^k \times r$ frequencies, where $r$ is the sparsity ratio.
+To enhance the learning capability of fixed spectral methods, we attempt to manually add high-frequency spectral features in several network layers based on insights gained from HPM's learned coupling patterns.
+Specifically, instead of using the lowest $k$ frequencies, we uniformly take $k$ frequencies from the lowest $k \times r$ frequencies, where $r$ is the sparsity ratio.
 Higher $r$ indicates using more high frequencies and we set $r=2$ and $r=4$ for different layers.

-We find that using Sparse-Frequency Spectral Mixer in partial network layers effectively improves the performance of fixed spectral methods.
-However, such manual frequency design relies on prior knowledge and repeated experiments to select appropriate layers and sparsity ratios, and additional computational cost is required for calculating LBO eigenfunctions with $N^K \times r$ frequencies.
-To address this issue, we experiment fixed spectral design guided by learned spectral gates of PCSM, as shown in Table.~\ref{tab:results_manual_high_freq_comparison}.
+We find that using Sparse-Frequency Spectral Transform in partial network layers effectively improves the performance of fixed spectral methods.
+However, such manual frequency design relies on prior knowledge and repeated experiments to select appropriate layers and sparsity ratios, and additional computational cost is required for calculating LBO eigenfunctions with $k \times r$ frequencies.
+To address this issue, we experiment with the fixed spectral design guided by learned coupling patterns of HPM, as shown in Table~\ref{tab:results_manual_high_freq_comparison}.